deepcurator/DCC/src/text2graph/README.md

 - For some analysis, annotations have to be separated into sentence level.
 This is accomplished by script break_brat.py (results can be stored in {SENTENCE_ANNOTATED_TEXT_PATH}.
 - Now, Named Entiry Recognition (NER) and Relation Extraction (RE) models can be trained and applied:
 -- Script train_dcc_entities.py put together all pieces of NER:
---- BRAT annotations can be converted to SPACY format with {brat2spacy.py}
+--- BRAT annotations can be converted to SPACY format with brat2spacy.py
---- Scripts ner_model_eval.py, test_dcc_entities.py and cll_ner_model.py contain helpful functions
+--- File ner_utils.py contain helpful functions such as ner_eval and test_ner_model
 -- Script models.py does RE model learning.

 ## Examples: